ForgeRock/fr-config-manager/README.md

 ### Merge

-You can now create a pull request for the `initial-config` branch in github and merge.
+You can now create a pull request for the `initial-config` branch in github and merge, and optionally tag.